 Single Day Hikes;

-- I carry 6 freshly charged AA NiMH batteries, 2 in the GPS, and the 2 as GPS spares, which combined with the 3rd pair can be used to run my UV Water Steriliser .(very low power requirement)
+- I carry 6 freshly charged AA NiMH batteries, 2 in the GPS, and the 4 spares, which can also be used to run the UV Water steriliser .(very low power requirement)

 - 4 x AAA Disposable Alkaline Batteries in my Head Lamp, and 4AAA as spares(*4)